olliesharp5/rock-paper-scissors-lizard-spock/README.md

 ![wireframe](./assets/readme-assets/wireframe.png)

 ### Surface
 I have selected white (#FFFFFF) and dark red (#B10D19) color palette.
 I also used a background color which gradients from dark red (#B10D19) to orange (#f0882f).
 This provides a dynamic and playful backdrop to the game area on the site.
 The color pallette for the game area was chosen because it matched that of the logo and also provided good contrast and accessibility.
+The font family was chosen as it is easy to read and

 ## Technologies